Evelyn Ryan, Yourlifelifter

 - Egoic needs

-- False beliefs related to personal power
+- False beliefs related to personal power and resilience

 - Skewed perception